rueters-it/Basic-IT-Troubleshooting/README.md

-# Repository of Basic Troubleshooting Guides for Rueter's IT
+# Basic IT Troubleshooting Guides